 - safe and accessible public facilities (including parks, public libraries, public restrooms, and other public areas) interspersed throughout the community and usable by people of all abilities;

-- lifelong-learning opportunities in local institutions of higher education and intergenerational use of public schools and community facilities (see chapter 12—Personal and Legal Rights—Intergenerational Cooperation);
+- lifelong-learning opportunities in local institutions of higher education and intergenerational use of public schools and community facilities (see also Chapter 12, Personal and Legal Rights—Intergenerational Cooperation); and

-- a variety of techniques to promote the broad-based participation of a diverse cross-section of residents, including older adults, with policymakers paying special attention to providing the opportunity for input from representatives of individuals who are not able to advocate on their own behalf.
+- a variety of techniques to promote the broad-based participation in the policymaking process of a diverse cross-section of residents, including older adults and input from representatives of individuals who are not able to advocate on their own behalf.

-Site plans should be developed through a transparent public input process, with effective notification to key stakeholders.
+Site plans should be developed through a transparent public input process, with sufficient notification to key stakeholders.